-Business Permitted Uses B-1 B-2 B-3 PO
+Business Permitted Uses B-1 B-2 B-3 РО

 Professional Office uses SP SP SP SP

 Bank SP SP SP SP

-Studio SP SP SP NO

-Retail stores, and personal service shops not involving manufacture of products except those sold at retail on the premises and provided further that no more than five (5) operators shall be employed in the manufacturing process, but not including gasoline service stations, automobile sales, repairs, storage, and car washes.
-SP SP SP NO

-Restaurants with or without liquor, beer or wine licenses SE SE SE NO

-Taverns SE SE SE NO

-Specialty, limited menu, sandwich, or other eating place with or without curb service SE SE SE NO Convenience stores selling food items SE SE SE NO Commercial parking lot available to the public for or as an accommodation SP SP SP NO to clients or customers.
-Markets, supermarkets and specialty food stores SE SE SE NO Outside storage in connection with the operation of a business (Adopted SE SE SE NO April 15, 1996) Business Permitted Uses B-1 B-2 B-3 PO Residential uses if clearly accessory to the principal business use or if designed as part of a business complex, if the following apply: Residential uses must be located above the principal use.
-The total square footage of all residential uses does not exceed 40 percent of the total floor area of all uses.
-The residential uses are constructed at the same time or after the development of the principal area, but never before.
+Studio SP SP SP NO Retail stores, and personal service shops not involving manufacture of products except those sold at retail on the premises and provided further that no more than five (5) operators shall be employed in the manufacturing process, but not including gasoline service stations, automobile sales, repairs, storage, and car washes.
+SP SP SP NO Restaurants with or without liquor, beer or wine licenses SE SE SE NO Taverns SE SE SE NO Specialty, limited menu, sandwich, or other eating place with or without curb service SE SE SE NO Convenience stores selling food items SE SE SE NO Commercial parking lot available to the public for or as an accommodation to clients or customers.
+SP SP SP NO Markets, supermarkets and specialty food stores SE SE SE NO Outside storage in connection with the operation of a business (Adopted April 15, 1996) SE SE SE NO Business Permitted Uses B-1 B-2 B-3 РО Residential uses if clearly accessory to the principal business use or if designed as part of a business complex, if the following apply: SP SP SP NO Residential uses must be located above the principal use. • The total square footage of all residential uses does not exceed 40 percent of the total floor area of all uses. • The residential uses are constructed at the same time or after the development of the principal area, but never before.
 Use is part of an approved site plan.
 New residential uses in existing or rehabilitated commercial uses shall be considered a Special Exception and require a public hearing.
 Such uses shall conform to standards above.
-SP SP SP NO Multi-use Sports, recreational and restaurant complex.
-(Adopted October 15, 2003) SE SE SE NO Licensed medical marijuana dispensary (Adopted October 22, 2013) SE SE SE NO The dispensing of medical marijuana may only take place on the premises which have been properly permitted to do so and may only be done under the requirements and restrictions of those contained in CGS 21a-408-1 through 21a-408-70.
-A maximum of two (2) medical marijuana dispensary facilities are permitted within the Town of Simsbury at any time.
-Any proposal to relocate such a dispensary shall: Only be granted upon agreement by the property owner to abandon such use at the original location as verified by notarized affidavit submitted to the Commission, and Be the subject of a new special exception application to the Zoning Commission and shall be subject to all applicable standards.
-Printing, where the product is sold at retail on the premises NO SP SP NO Wholesale business, sales office, or sample rooms NO SP SP NO Private club NO SP SP NO Motor or motel hotel NO SP SP NO Funeral homes NO SP SP NO Bakery, laundry, clothes cleaning and dyeing establishments NO SP SP NO Radio and television studios NO SP SP NO Repair services or businesses which are not heavy industrial in nature (amended December 19, 2011) NO SP SP NO Any other business of the same general character as above NO SP SP NO Bowling alleys and similar commercial recreational places NO SE SP NO Automobile sales, repair, and storage NO SE SP NO Automobile service stations NO SE SP NO

-Car washes- where car washes are included as any part of an application, a report from a professional engineer on the disposal and impact of wastewater and cleaning products must be included with the application.
-NO SE SP NO Sales and storage of contractor's equipment NO SE SP NO Veterinary hospitals and commercial kennels NO SE SP NO Theaters, except drive ins NO SE SP NO Church, School, Library SE SE SE SE Assisted living facility, Congregate Senior Housing Facility and/or SE SE SE NO Continuing Care Retirement Community with accessory uses
+Short-Term Rentals SP SP SP NO Multi-use Sports, recreational and restaurant complex.
+(Adopted October 15, 2003) SE SE SE NO Cannabis Establishments as defined by CGSlimited to Cannabis retailer, hybrid retailer, dispensary facility NO NO NO NO A maximum of one (1) establishments are permitted within the town of Simsbury at any time.
+The establishment must be within 1,500 feet of the intersection of Route 167 (Bushy Hill Rd.) and Route 202/44 (Albany Tpke.)
+Printing, where the product is sold at retail on the premises NO SP SP NO

+Wholesale business, sales office, or sample rooms NO SP SP NO Private club NO SP SP NO Motor or motel hotel NO SP SP NO Funeral homes NO SP SP NO Bakery, laundry, clothes cleaning and dyeing establishments NO SP SP NO Radio and television studios NO SP SP NO Repair services or businesses which are not heavy industrial in nature (amended December 19, 2011) NO SP SP NO Any other business of the same general character as above NO SP SP NO Bowling alleys and similar commercial recreational places NO SE SP NO Automobile sales, repair, and storage NO SE SP NO Automobile service stations NO SE SP NO Car washes- where car washes are included as any part of an application, a report from a professional engineer on the disposal and impact of wastewater and cleaning products must be included with the application.
+NO SE SP NO Sales and storage of contractor's equipment NO SE SP NO Veterinary hospitals and commercial kennels NO SE SP NO Theaters, except drive ins NO SE SP NO Church, School, Library SE SE SE SE Assisted living facility, Congregate Senior Housing Facility and/or Continuing Care Retirement Community with accessory uses SE SE SE NO Medical Offices and Clinics SP SP SP SP